kempniu/yafut/README.md

 ## Overview

-Yafut is a basic file copying utility for the Linux operating system that employs [Yaffs Direct Interface (YDI)][YDI] and Linux [Memory Technology Devices (MTD)][MTD] ioctls to interact with Yaffs file systems from userspace.
+Yafut is a basic file copying utility for Unix-like operating systems that employs [Yaffs Direct Interface (YDI)][YDI] to interact with Yaffs file systems from userspace.
 It enables copying files from/to Yaffs file systems even if the kernel does not have native support for the Yaffs file system compiled in.
 Yafut also has limited support for copying files from/to Yaffs file system images stored in regular files.

 ## Requirements